-Serra ACTIV is a powerful blend of proteolytic enzymes designed to support body’s natural inflammatory reponse, and promote cardiovascular health.
+Serra ACTIV is a powerful blend of proteolytic enzymes designed to support body’s natural inflammatory response, and promote cardiovascular health.

 Inflammation is our body’s natural response to injury and infection.
 It is a complex biological process aimed to ward off invading pathogens and initiate the healing process.
 Acute inflammation is typically characterized by swelling, redness, heat, pain, and loss of function.
 And these signs usually subside when the underlying problem goes away.
 On the other, chronic inflammation may be the continuation of the acute inflammation or a prolonged low-grade form of inflammation, and it often goes unnoticed until it manifests in symptoms of a disease.

 Fibrin is an insoluble protein our body produces in response to bleeding or inflammation.
 Under normal circumstances, excess fibrin in connective tissue is broken down by proteolytic enzymes and removed.
 When this process is compromised, excess fibrous material accumulates in the tissue and leads to fibrotic conditions such as arthritis.

 Serra ACTIV contains various proteolytic enzymes, and it is particularly rich with its namesake serrapeptase, which is believed in alternative medicine to reduce pain and inflammation.
 Its proposed mode of action is supporting body’s natural mechanism for dissolving fibrin.

 * These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.

 Directions: Take 1 capsule daily on an empty stomach with a large glass of water.
 For best results, take 30-60 minutes before or 2 hours after a meal.